GPT2099/Kickstarter-Analysis/README.md

 Performing analysis on Kickstarter data to uncover trends by Gordie Thompson for UT Data Analytics Bootcamp 2020

 ## Overview of Project
+This analysis aims to help Louise determine how different campaigns in the Kickstarter dataset fared in relation to their launch dates and their funding goals.

 ### Purpose